critsmet/092820-cli-project-demo/README.md

   - Demonstrate how to make commits to GitHub Repo

 ## The CLI Class
-  - Writing methods and compiling them together in single run method
+  - Writing methods and compiling them together in single #run method
-  - Using a while loop
+  - Using a while loop to give users the sensation of a menu